-- Big Eater: Naturally, Cookie Monster is still this.
-In the Jonas Brothers episode, the "light snack" he ordered is a sandwich so big that Biff and Sully, who are construction workers, have to bring it in.
+- Big Eater: In the Jonas Brothers episode, the "light snack" Cookie Monster ordered is a sandwich so big that Biff and Sully, who are construction workers, have to bring it in.
 In the Blake Lively episode, he mentions having a Marshmallow Dream which resulted in the disappearance of not only his pillow but his bed and various other things that were in the same room.

 - Quarter Hour Short: Each episode lasts 15 minutes long.